 Then we created a trap using a pulley with an applesauce cup attached to it.
 The pulley was made of a piece of yarn wrapped attached to an old spool.
 The other end of the string was placed through one of the holes in the back of the crate.
 The old spool was slipped onto a straw that had a pipe cleaner wrapped around it.
 The straw with pipe cleaner was placed through holes in the back of the crate.
 The ends of the pipe cleaner were used to secure the straw in place by spreading them out.

-The trap won't be tested out until St. Patrick's Day.
+The leprechaun trap won’t be tested out until St. Patrick’s Day.
 I have heard that is when leprechauns are most active.
 We will just have to wait and see.
 If we do catch one or temporarily trap one, I sure hope he leaves JDaniel a treat.

-I promise to post how our trap works out on our Facebook page on Sunday.
+I promise to post how our leprechaun trap works out on our Facebook page on Sunday.
 I hope I will have little man to share with you.